a Witch's Guide to Tanning Hides

 If you are working with a hide that you previously salted and dried, it will need to be rehydrated.
 Soak it in clean water to remove the salt and make the hide pliable again.
 If the hide is not soft and flexible, there is a very good chance that it will tear as you stretch it -leaving you with smaller pieces of hide to work with.
 Not only does this make the process a bit more difficult, but it also reduces the size of the finished piece of leather and reduces the options you have for using that leather.

-If you have a green hide, the only preparation is to flesh the hide (see above,) ensuring that there are no remaining bits of fat and/or tissue on the hide.
+If you have a green hide, the only preparation is to flesh the hide (see part 1,) ensuring that there are no remaining bits of fat and/or tissue on the hide.

 I really wish I had picture examples here, but imagine a simple wooden frame, just a square standing upright.
 You would want heavier boards at the base of the frame, perpendicular to the sides of the frame and with angled supports to better hold the frame upright.
 Admittedly, this will take up some space and the hide, once hung on the drying rack, will need about a week to dry.
 It should also be in the shade and somewhere with good airflow, so being able to construct this in a garage, or shed, or even your basement would be ideal.
 And you can always aim a fan at the hide to assist the drying if the location is a bit too humid.